 Where facelifts do produce a younger look, in most cases scars both in front and behind the ears leave a very prominent telltale sign of plastic surgery.

 Furthermore, relaxation of the skin and recurrence of the laxity of the tissues in the neck and jowls after a face lift is inevitable and it is part of the continuing aging process and the effect of gravity.
-Sometimes this occur after months from the procedure, more often after a few years, depending of the face lift technique and the type of skin of the patient, her/his racial and genetic back ground , diet, smoking habits and overall state of health.
+Sometimes this occurs after months from the procedure, more often after a few years, depending of the face lift technique and the type of skin of the patient, her/his racial and genetic background, diet, smoking habits and overall state of health.

 Face lift scars have always been a dead giveaway for facial rejuvenation.

 A new and revolutionary concept and technique has been developed by which not only the duration of the original face lift is longer but and fore most reduces drastically face lift scarring.